Send Larissa an Email

 Phone: (630) 829-6210

-Krista graduated with her bachelors in Business in 2012.
-She joined Benedictine University in 2015 after working with a financial advisor for three years.
-As Program Manager, Krista uses her interpersonal skills as well as her technological skills to oversee course information, assist students, and organize department events.
+Krista graduated with her Bachelors in Business in 2012 and joined Benedictine University in 2015.
+As Associate Director for Graduate Business Programs, Krista uses her interpersonal skills as well as her technological skills to oversee course information, assist students, and organize department events.
+Currently pursuing her M.S. in Management and Organizational Behavior.

 Send Ms. Reniche an Email